ycpoon/AXI4-Stream_Interconnect_FIFO/README.md

 - Parameterizable number of master and slave connections
 - TDEST decoding for master to slave connections
 - FIFO buffer for each slave port connections
-- Round Robin Arbitration to determine priority if multiple master is writing to a slave in one cycle
+- MSB-LSB Alternating Arbitration scheme to determine priority if multiple master is writing to a slave in one cycle

 ## Testing
 Currently Still in Progress